sgutierrez8c54/codeserv/Using-Your-Android-Device.md

 The rightmost button is the "Recent Apps" button.
 If you click on this button it will display the apps that were recently run and are dormant in the background.
 You can close a recent app by tapping the "X" button on the app's listing.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/android_recentApps.jpg" width="200"><p>

+Note that some Android smartphones have an auto-hide feature which automatically hides the bottom navigation buttons.
+If your smartphone has this feature, you might need to swipe up from the bottom of the screen to display the navigation buttons.

 ### Using the App Drawer
 There is another row of buttons visible above the "Back", "Home" and "Recent Apps" buttons.
 In the center of this row of buttons is a button that has an array of dots or squares.